 Both the TINs of the buyer and the supplier on tax invoices enables SRA to verify the authenticity of input tax claims by crosschecking transactions between the businesses.

-Registered businesses will display the VAT certificate in a prominent place on the business’s premises.
-The SRA will publicize registered businesses' names and TINs on its website.
-Such information will be accessible to the general public; the public may also contact the SRA in case there is suspicion of unauthorized charging of VAT by a business.
+Registered businesses MUST display the VAT certificate in a prominent place on the business’s premises.
+The names and TINs of registered businesses are publicized on the SRA website.
+Such information is accessible to the general public (click here to search database); the public may also contact the SRA in case there is suspicion of unauthorized charging of VAT by a business.

 Yes, since each enterprise or division is treated as a taxable person in its own right.

 Yes.
 A taxable person who conducts several enterprises or operates an enterprise in separate divisions or branches may register each enterprise, division or branch separately if each one:

 In such a case, the person must complete a separate application form for each branch, enterprise or division.
 Once registered, each enterprise branch or division is considered a separate taxable person and will get its own Taxpayers Identification Number (TIN).